 Shannon Spencer recognizes the criticality of getting people back to work, but questions reopening to tourists as the number of cases and deaths in North Carolina continue to climb, reaching a record number of hospitalizations the second week in June.

 Brown fears that exposure is much higher than suspected.
-Tourists were still arriving through the first week of March, she says, “from all parts of the U.S. and outside of the U.S., and I’m sure some of those tourists stuck around.
+Tourists were still arriving through the first week of March, they say, “from all parts of the U.S. and outside of the U.S., and I’m sure some of those tourists stuck around.
 We have a lot of people whose second home is here and they’re going back and forth.”

 “I have a lot of concerns about lots of people already being infected and not knowing they’re infected.
 We know that lots of people are asymptomatic.
 And then homeless folks don’t have any choice but to be out in the world and interacting with people….
 I’m concerned for them.”